Erik Hulzebosch

 Erik Hulzebosch (born 17 June 1970) is a Dutch marathon speed skater, inline speed skater and part-time singer and blogger at his own website.

+Biography

 Born in Ane, Gramsbergen Hulzebosch started as a cyclo-cross cyclist.
-In marathon speed skating he won several races on both artificial and nature track races, making his debut in 1987.
+In marathon speed skating, he won several races on both artificial and natural track races, making his debut in 1987.
 He was the 1992 World Champion in inline skating.
 During the 1997 Elfstedentocht Hulzebosch was favourite to win the title, but was outsprinted in the final metres by Henk Angenent.
-Hulzebosch is known for his Eastern Dutch accent and his popularity in these days resulted in a top-15 hit called "Hulzebosch Hulzebosch" in 1997 as well.
+Hulzebosch is known for his Eastern Dutch accent, and his popularity at that time resulted in a 1997 top-15 hit called "Hulzebosch Hulzebosch".
 He is married to long track speed skater Jenita Hulzebosch-Smit, sister of Olympic silver medalist Gretha Smit.